Virginia Supreme Court grants temporary eviction moratorium

 Court suspends eviction proceedings through Sept.
 7

-Gov. Ralph Northam today announced a temporary statewide moratorium on eviction proceedings in Virginia.
-The moratorium, which will begin today, Aug 10 and remain in effect through Monday, Sept.
+Gov. Ralph Northam announced a temporary statewide moratorium on eviction proceedings in Virginia.
+The moratorium, which began on Aug.
+10, and remains in effect through Monday, Sept.
 7, halts all eviction proceedings related to failure to pay rent.
-Governor Northam requested this moratorium in a letter to Virginia Supreme Court Chief Justice Donald Lemons on July 24.
+Gov. Northam requested this moratorium in a letter to Virginia Supreme Court Chief Justice Donald Lemons on July 24.

 “Today’s decision comes at a time when we are still battling this public health crisis and need all Virginians to maintain safe, stable housing,” said Northam.
 “As the ongoing Congressional stalemate leaves hundreds of thousands of Virginians without federal housing protection or unemployment relief, this is a critical step towards keeping families safely in their homes.
 I am grateful to the Virginia Supreme Court for granting this order, and I look forward to working with the General Assembly this month to develop more permanent legislative protections for Virginia homeowners and tenants.”

 Tenants are encouraged to know their rights and responsibilities and pay their rent on time if they are able.
-Please visit StayHomeVirginia.com for additional information and resources on tenant rights.
+Visit StayHomeVirginia.com for additional information and resources on tenant rights.